Command and control structure of the European Union: Operations with recourse to NATO assets and capabilities

-The Berlin Plus agreement requires that the use of NATO assets by the EU is subject to a "right of first refusal", i.e. NATO must first decline to intervene in a given crisis, and contingent on unanimous approval among NATO states, including those outside of the EU.
+The Berlin Plus agreement requires that the use of NATO assets by the EU is subject to a "right of first refusal", i.e. NATO must first decline to intervene in a given crisis, and is contingent on unanimous approval among NATO states, including those outside of the EU.
 For example, Turkish reservations about Operation Concordia using NATO assets delayed its deployment by more than five months.

 Operation Commander

 Each OHQ is led by an Operation Commander (OpCdr).

 When the MPCC acts as OHQ, the OpCdr is the MPCC Director, who is also Director General of the European Union Military Staff (EUMS).

 When the NCS provides the OHQ, the OpCdr is the Deputy Supreme Allied Commander Europe (DSACEUR).

 Operational level

 The OHQ directs the subordinate Force Headquarters (FHQ), which carries out the operation on the tactical level (i.e. on the ground).
 The FHQ is led by a Force Commander (FCdr).

 In case the MPCC acts as OHQ, the FHQ is termed Mission Force Headquarters (MFHQ) instead.
 The MFHQ is led by a Mission Force Commander (MFCdr).